Money Laundering | California PC 186.10

 Misdemeanor money laundering is punishable in the county jail for up to one (1) year whereas a felony conviction is punishable in the county jail for up to three (3) years.
 Additionally, a conviction carries a fine up to $250,000 or twice the value of the property transacted, whichever is greater.
 A second conviction for this offense results in a fine up to $500,000 or five times the property value, whichever is greater.
 Furthermore, sentencing enhancements may apply based on the amount of proceeds laundered and provide greater increases in fines and imprisonment for larger money transactions.

-Because of the heavy penalties following a conviction for money laundering under PC 186.10, it’s important for someone to retain an experienced financial crimes attorney to protect their rights and explore all defenses in an effort to dismiss the case or obtain an acquittal at trial.
+Because of the heavy penalties following a conviction for money laundering under PC 186.10, it’s important for someone to retain an experienced Orange County criminal defense attorney to protect their rights and explore all defenses in an effort to dismiss the case or obtain an acquittal at trial.
 Financial crimes are complex requiring a careful examination into the government’s case.
 Contact the Law Offices of John D. Rogers to schedule a free confidential consultation with a financial crimes lawyer to discuss all your available options and defenses.

 California Penal Code 186.10(a): “Any person who conducts or attempts to conduct a transaction or more than one transaction within a seven-day period involving a monetary instrument or instruments of a total value exceeding five thousand dollars ($5,000), or a total value exceeding twenty-five thousand dollars ($25,000) within a 30-day period, through one or more financial institutions (1) with the specific intent to promote, manage, establish, carry on, or facilitate the promotion, management, establishment, or carrying on of any criminal activity, or (2) knowing that the monetary instrument represents the proceeds of, or is derived directly or indirectly from the proceeds of, criminal activity, is guilty of the crime of money laundering.
 The aggregation periods do not create an obligation for financial institutions to record, report, create, or implement tracking systems or otherwise monitor transactions involving monetary instruments in any time period.
 In consideration of the constitutional right to counsel afforded by the Sixth Amendment to the United States Constitution and Section 15 of Article I of the California Constitution, when a case involves an attorney who accepts a fee for representing a client in a criminal investigation or proceeding, the prosecution shall additionally be required to prove that the monetary instrument was accepted by the attorney with the intent to disguise or aid in disguising the source of the funds or the nature of the criminal activity.”